5.6 Types of Separation

 5.6.2.2.2 Definitions

-For benefit purposes, Participant means an employee who is enrolled in a College sponsored employee benefit such as health insurance or tuition remission.
+A Participant, for benefit purposes, means an employee who is enrolled in a College sponsored employee benefit plan such as health insurance or tuition remission.

-Termination date is defined as the employee’s last day of active employment with the College prior to being placed on furlough.
+Termination Date is defined as an employee’s last day of active employment with the College prior to being laid off.

-If the College determines that it must temporarily reduce its workforce, furloughs and recall from furloughs will be conducted in a manner that is consistent with the procedures below:
+If the College determines that it must reduce its workforce, layoffs will be conducted in a manner that is consistent with the procedures below.

-After a decision has been made to conduct furloughs, affected department administrators must contact Human Resources for assistance with planning the restructuring of their organizations and planning and implementing furloughs.
+After a decision has been made to conduct layoffs, the Executive in charge of the Division where the layoffs will take place, and any administrators responsible for planning and execution of the layoffs, must contact Human Resources for assistance with planning the restructuring of their organizations and planning and implementing the layoffs.

-The following criteria will be used to determine employees to be furloughed:
+The following criteria will be used to determine employees for layoff:

 1. All decisions will be made without regard to age, color, disability, ethnicity, gender identity or expression, genetic information, marital status, military/veteran status, national origin, race, religion/creed, sex, sexual orientation, or any other status protected by law.
 Decisions shall be made on the basis of the following criteria (in no particular order):